 The artist William T. Wiley has made music and musical references persistent features of his art, whether in performance or in visual references and titles.
-Selections of his lyrical works have been made available on the American Art Museum's Podcast page through iTunes.
+Selections of his lyrical works have been made available on the American Art Museum's Podcast page.

 After closing in Washington, D.C., the exhibition will travel to the Berkeley Art Museum and Pacific Film Archive in Berkeley, California (March 17, 2010 — July 18, 2010).